Azure/bicep-types-az/generated/eventgrid/microsoft.eventgrid/2020-01-01-preview/types.md

 ## TopicProperties
 ### Properties
 * **endpoint**: string (ReadOnly): Endpoint for the topic.
-* **inputSchema**: 'CloudEventSchemaV1_0' | 'CustomEventSchema' | 'EventGridSchema': This determines the format that Event Grid should expect for incoming events published to the domain.
+* **inputSchema**: 'CloudEventSchemaV1_0' | 'CustomEventSchema' | 'EventGridSchema': This determines the format that Event Grid should expect for incoming events published to the topic.
 * **inputSchemaMapping**: [InputSchemaMapping](#inputschemamapping): By default, Event Grid expects events to be in the Event Grid event schema.
 Specifying an input schema mapping enables publishing to Event Grid using a custom input schema.
 Currently, the only supported type of InputSchemaMapping is 'JsonInputSchemaMapping'.
 * **metricResourceId**: string (ReadOnly): Metric resource id for the topic.
 * **provisioningState**: 'Canceled' | 'Creating' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' (ReadOnly): Provisioning state of the topic.

-## TrackedResourceTags
+## Dictionary<string,String>
 ### Properties
 ### Additional Properties
 * **Additional Properties Type**: string